-The Prime Minister’s Chief Science Advisor is supported by a small staff, most of whom are based at the University of Auckland.
+The Prime Minister’s Chief Science Advisor is supported by a small team, most of whom are based at the University of Auckland.

-Christine Price is the Executive Assistant to Juliet Gerrard.
-Christine brings enormous experience to the role, and has worked as an EA in New Zealand and the United Kingdom.
+Chris is the Executive Assistant to Juliet Gerrard.
+Chris brings enormous experience to the role, and has worked as an EA in New Zealand and the United Kingdom.

 Susie is the Principal Advisor to Juliet Gerrard.
 Susie’s role also supports the Forum of Chief Science Advisors.
 She has a rural background, having been bought up on a sheep and beef farm in rural Nelson.
 Susie completed her PhD in Chemistry at the University of Canterbury.
 She has over 20 years’ experience in the Aotearoa New Zealand science system as a researcher and in science management.
 Immediately prior to joining the team, Susie was the manager of a Centre of Research Excellence, QuakeCoRE.
 Susie will be spending time in Auckland, Wellington and Christchurch.

 George provides policy advice to the PMSCA and maintains a presence in Wellington for the office.

 George is a consultant with Rhadegund Life Sciences ltd working with organisations to provide policy advice, access to science knowledge, assist with funding sources, and consulting on strategy in the management of research and intellectual property.